-A useful shot when blocked is the jump shot, where, by hitting down on a ball, a player makes it jump forwards – usually over an opponent’s ball, or to make a difficult hoop (i.e. from a acute side angle).
+A useful shot when blocked is the jump shot, where, by hitting down on a ball, a player makes it jump forwards – usually over an opponent’s ball, or to make a difficult hoop (i.e. from an acute side angle).

 Note: it is now possible under the laws for a player to use a jump shot to go through a hoop (see law 6(e) which has removed the previous restriction on this ploy.

 When playing, it is important to remember the sequence of balls, and to plan how to protect your own balls while frustrating your opponent.
-For example, you might wish to send a ball behind the hoop to be in a position to knock the opponent’s next ball out of or away from the hoop
+For example, you might wish to send a ball behind the hoop to be in a position to knock the opponent’s next ball out of or away from the hoop.

-Once the basics have been mastered, players must become familiar with the laws – fortunately there are only 16 of these.
+Once the basics have been mastered, players must become familiar with the rules – fortunately there are only 16 of these.
 The rules concerning interference and faults require study and those concerning behaviour and the respect for referees are different to what an Association Croquet player might expect.
 If you are to enter a tournament, you must have a handicap, and Law 16 sets out how this can be done.
 Finally the rules about playing for the next hoop must be understood.